Additive Grothendieck pretopologies and presentations of tensor categories: Abstract

 \section{Abstract}

 We study how tensor categories can be presented in terms of rigid monoidal categories and Grothendieck topologies and show that such presentations lead to strong universal properties.
-As the main tool in this study, we define a notion on preadditive categories which plays a role similar to the notion of a Grothendieck pretopology on an unenriched category.
+As the main tool in this study, we define a notion on preadditive categories which plays a role similar to (a generalisation of) the notion of a Grothendieck pretopology on an unenriched category.
 Each such additive pretopology defines an additive Grothendieck topology and suffices to define the sheaf category.
-This new notion also allows us to study the noetherian and subcanonical nature of topologies, to describe easily the meet of a family of topologies and to identify useful universal properties of the sheaf category.
+This new notion also allows us to study the noetherian and subcanonical nature of additive topologies, to describe easily the join of a family of additive topologies and to identify useful universal properties of the sheaf category.